chimplie/the-love-geometry/javascript/README.md

 Intro
 -----

-Here is the Love Geometry project consisting several steps which graded independently.
+Here is the Love Geometry challenge, consisting of several steps, which are graded independently.
 The necessary exercises are [Step 1](#step-1-the-language-of-love-and-destruction) and [Step 2](#step-2-show-me-your-love), everything else is optional.

-By completing each step of this home assignment you proof that you have some valuable feature.
-So, it's ok to not to complete all of them.
+By completing each step of this home assignment you proof that you have some valuable traits.
+It's ok not to complete all of them.

 But note that poor implementation of necessary steps won't give you enough grade.
 Which means that working on some optional stuff may be a wise decision.

-You also may jump over some exercises but since later stages depends on their predecessors you should do it in a smart way.
+You may also jump over some exercises but since later stages depends on their predecessors you should do it in a smart way.
 What does it mean?
 That you should somehow mock the incomplete functionality: either by some code stubs or by the bold design solution.
 Feel free to embrace your imagination.